NZadeh/avalon/README.md

-Avalon role-dealer
+Avalon role-dealer and gameplay
 ====================================================================
-A Meteor.js app that handles the Avalon night-phase.
+A Meteor.js app that handles the Avalon night-phase and, newly, the in-game mechanics minus chatting. (#coronavirus2019.)

 This project (and even the README) started out by cannibalizing [turbomaze's Petra](https://github.com/turbomaze/petra) (#neverforgetyourroots),